 - salt to taste

-- In a bowl, combine shrimp and lime juice.
+In a bowl, combine shrimp and lime juice.
 Cover and marinate for about 10 to 15 minutes or until color changes to pink.
-DO not keep too long as the shrimp will "overcook" and toughen.

-- Add onions, tomatoes, chili peppers and cilantro.
+Add tomatoes, onions, cilantro, and chili peppers.
 Gently stir to combine.
 Season with salt to taste.
+Refrigerate for about 1 hour.
 Serve cold over tostadas or with saltine crackers.